Travelling with Pets

 Snub-nosed breeds of dogs and cats are particularly sensitive to temperature and stress.
-We therefore recommend that you avoid transporting such dogs or cats.
-If you do choose to travel with snub-nosed dogs or cats, the risk of serious damage to health or, in the worst-case scenario, even death, cannot be excluded.
+We therefore do not allow the transport of such dogs or cats because the risk of serious damage to health or, in the worst-case scenario, even death, cannot be excluded.

 These risks apply to dog breeds such as:

 Affenpinscher, American Pit Bull Terrier, American Staffordshire Terrier, Boston Terrier, Boxer, Bulldog (all breeds other than the American Bulldog), Bull Mastiff, Chow Chow, English Toy Spaniel, Griffon Bruxellois, Japanese Chin, Lhasa Apso, Pekinese, Pit Bull, Pug (all breeds), Shar Pei, Shih Tzu, Tibetan Spaniel